 Identify TOD financing mechanisms and incentives used in other communities

 Additional work has emerged from the initial phases of the TOD Zoning Study.
-The Development Trends and the TOD Viewer provide data on TOD locally and are updated periodically.
+The Development Trends and the TOD Navigator provide data on TOD locally and are updated periodically.
 Additional Studies and Resources contain supplemental reports, presentations, and additional resources that help illustrate the importance and impact of TOD locally and among peer communities.

 As part of the State of TOD analysis, 22 transit lines were selected as they have frequent service and the existing density or transit-dependent population that need frequent service.
 Additionally, 26 communities are located within the defined TOD walksheds, in grey.